Spending summer holidays in Sardina is a magical experience. You will discover a unique, beautiful island rich in culture, traditions and events.

 A real tradition is not the relic of a past that is irretrievably gone; it is a living force that animates and informs the present

 In addition to natural wonders, Sardinia is an island that boasts a unique millenary culture, original when compared to other Mediterranean traditions and the Italian ones.
+Discovering this precious treasure will be an extraordinary experience that will make your summer holidays in Sardinia magic.

 Sardinians are a people very attached to their history and traditions.
-They have always struggled to keep alive their dialect (which is considered a natural language, different from Italian), traditional costumes, religious and folk festivals and their portentous culinary recipes.
+They have always struggled to keep alive their dialect (which is considered a natural language, different from Italian), traditional costumes, religious and folk festivals and their delicious culinary recipes.

 Here you can find some tips!